 If you’re making meals and then storing the leftovers, it’s important to cool them and store in the refrigerator before freezing.
 This will assure that new, hot items will not affect already frozen items.
 Don’t overfill containers, as foods tend to expand when they freeze, so it’s important to leave a bit of headspace in containers.
 Also, wait until containers are frozen before stacking them.

 Wrap meat twice before freezing

 The packaging from your local supermarket alone will not keep your meat and poultry safe in the freezer.
-The Food and Drug Administration and the Meat Sciences department at Texas A&M University advise wrapping meat twice, preferably in heavy duty aluminum foil, plastic wrap or freezer paper, or put the whole package inside a plastic bag.
-Personally, I remove meat from its plastic and wrap it in parchment, then plastic and then a layer of foil.
+The trick to freezing meat, according to the Food and Drug Administration and the Meat Sciences department at Texas A&M University, is to wrap it twice, preferably in heavy duty aluminum foil, plastic wrap or freezer paper, or put the whole package inside a plastic bag.
+Personally, I remove meat from its plastic and wrap it in parchment, then plastic and then a layer of foil and then freeze.
 Alternately, you can seal meat, fish and poultry in heavy plastic using a vacuum sealer.
 This will allow the food to remain frozen longer.

 How long will it keep in the freezer?

-I recommend printing out this awesome flyer from the FDA has an easy-to-read chart that covers everything from dairy to meat.
+I recommend printing out this awesome flyer from the FDA has an easy-to-read chart that covers how long to freeze all kinds of food, including meat and cheese.
 It also includes how long stuff can last in your fridge, too.
 I keep a copy right on my fridge for easy reference.